Sida's work in Sudan

 Despite serious risks and increased violence from the military, people continue to protest and fight for democracy and human rights.

 Female genital mutilation criminalised

-Sudan faces major challenges in terms of gender equality; child marriage is common, as are sexual and gender-based violence and female genital mutilation.
+Sudan faces major challenges related to gender equality.
+Child marriage is common, as is sexual and gender-based violence and genital mutilation.

 Two types of aid in Sudan

 In Sudan, Sida implements development cooperation to contribute to long-term development of the country.
 We also provide humanitarian assistance to save lives and alleviate suffering in emergency situations.